andrewcooke/Stupid.jl/README.md

 For 3 byte keys, all constant plaintexts give anomalous values.

-For Little Brother](little-brother.txt) plaintext, 3 and 8 byte keys
+For [Little Brother](little-brother.txt) plaintext, 3 and 8 byte keys
 give anomalous values.

 The analysis can be seen in [Statistics.jl](src/Statistics.jl).